 (this is a sponsored post on PCDN)

-Admissions to the Venice School of Human Rights – Human Rights as Our Responsibility (9 – 17 June 2017), organised by the European Inter-University Centre for Human Rights and Democratisation (EIUC) are open until 27 April 2017, early bird 30 March 2017 with 10% discount.
+Admissions to the Venice School of Human Rights – Human Rights as Our Responsibility (9 – 17 June 2017), organised by the European Inter-University Centre for Human Rights and Democratisation (EIUC) are open until 17 May 2017.

 The Opening Lecture of the School will be held by Prof. Manfred Nowak, EIUC Secretary General.
 Professor of international law and human rights at the University of Vienna, Manfred Nowak has been the United Nations Special Rapporteur on Torture and member of the United Nations Working Group on Enforced or Involuntary Disappearances.
 He has been recently appointed by the UN Secretary General to lead the New Global Study on Situation of Children in Detention.